Yannael/BigDataAnalytics_INFOH515/README.md

 ### Anaconda

 Anaconda can be found in `/serveur/logiciels/anaconda3`.
-Use
+Simply use

 ```
 export ANACONDA_HOME=/serveur/logiciels/anaconda3
 export PATH=$ANACONDA_HOME/bin:$PATH
 ```

-to set up Anaconda Python.
+to use Anaconda Python.

 ### Spark